-What is the COVID-19 Recovery Program?
+What is the Company Recovery/Resiliency Program?

-The COVID-19 Recovery Program (CRP) was initiated in June of 2020 as a collaborative effort by NWIRC and a regional network of partners to assist companies through and beyond the pandemic.
+The Company Recovery/Resiliency Program (CRP) was initiated in June of 2020 as a collaborative effort by NWIRC and a regional network of partners to assist companies through and beyond the COVID-19 pandemic.
 The program starts with a business assessment and tactical action plan conducted with your management team that will provide specific recommendations on what solutions, programs, or resources might have a positive impact for the company going forward.
 If a company chooses to implement a specific project, they are connected with the appropriate service provider and, if eligible, possible grant funding to assist.
 For some businesses, CRP can now also be considered the Company Resiliency Program.

 Support for Manufacturing Companies